igor-rodrigues-ss/validathon/README.md

 ##### Customized Validations

+###### Absent Field Validation

 - All validation object are decorated by *AbsentFieldValidation*.
-This decorator is responsible for make validation if field does not exists or ignore the validation case be optional.
-If you create your own validations use this decorator you should decorte your validation with this decorator.
+This decorator is responsible for make validation if field does not exists in data for validation or ignore validation of this field case the validation object have a atribute **required=False** (Optional validation).
+If you create your own validations use this decorator you should decorate your validation with this decorator.
 [Example]( #create-your-own-validation).
-The parameters of validation object used in this decorator are:
+The parameters of validation object needed for this decorator are:
-    - *required: bool = True* should be used as kwarg.
-    - *required_exc: Exception = None* should be used as kwarg.
+    - **required: bool** - Default is **True**.
+If **required=False** this validation will be optional.
+This parameter should be used as kwargs.
+    - **required_exc: Exception** - Defaul is  **None**.
+This parameter define a custom exception for validation object if the field that should validated does not exists. **We recommend that use Required(exc=CustomException) validation rather than pass CustomException for each validation object, because, this way you will pass de CustomException only one turn.** Should be used as kwargs.

+###### Validation Interface

-- all validations implements de *IValidation* interface.
+- All validations implements de *IValidation* interface.
 This interface standardize the behavior of validation.
 Case you want create your own validation, you validation class should be implements this interface.

 ##### Required (For absent fields in data dicitionary)

-- If a validation object have a *required=True* (this is the default value case required is ommited) the validation will be perform and will fail, will be raised a *FieldDoesNotExistsExc* exception.
+- If a validation object have a *required=True* (True is the default value) the validation will be perform and will fail, will be raised a *FieldDoesNotExistsExc* exception.
 Is possible inject a custom exception case the field dos not exists using the paramenter *required_exc=CustomException()*.
 For that you not have inject this exception for all validation objects, use the *Required(exc=CustomException())* object for validate if the field exists or no.

 #### Quick start

 ##### Valid Data

-- If data is valid the *validationResult.msg* is empty.
-Case you want add a custom message for a valid data junt set the message for *valid_msg* parameter in ValidationObject.

 ```python
 from validathon.validator import Validator